BLE-LTER/ble-handbook/handbook.md

 We use UT's Stache service to share passwords to the shared users.
 Tim and An each manage their own.

 **NOTE**: postgres is the superuser on the entire cluster on An's machine.
-Do not use for mundane tasks, especially creating new objects (tables/roles/databases), since it then becomes the default owner and it's quite a hard task to revoke ownership from its clutches.
+Do not use for mundane tasks, especially creating new objects (tables/roles/databases), since it then becomes the default owner and it's quite a hard task to revoke ownership from its clutches, since ownership for superusers are hard to take away.

 ### User privileges needed to connect to and edit the database